opipari/FastSPAM/zeroshot_rgbd/simulators/blender/README.md

 # Blender Simulation Pipeline

-This folder contains all blender python scripts for rendering visual imagery and corresponding instance segmentation labels from the Matterport 3D Semantic dataset.
+This folder contains all blender python scripts for rendering visual imagery and corresponding instance segmentation labels from the [Matterport 3D Semantic dataset](https://aihabitat.org/datasets/hm3d-semantics/).

+## Prerequisites

+1. Install [Blender LTS](https://www.blender.org/download/releases/3-3/).
+This code was developed and tested with Blenderv3.3.7 on Ubuntu 20.04.
+2. Download and extract all scenes in the [Matterport 3D Semantic dataset](https://aihabitat.org/datasets/hm3d-semantics/)

+## Simulation Workflow

 1. Calculate valid camera views
   - Run a blender command line script (i.e. ./blender.exe --python script.py -- command line args) to sample valid views for each scene in the matterport dataset